chesslab/chess-server/README.md

 This will allow the `WSS_ALLOWED` website to send a request to it.

-### Run the Docker Container
+### Run the Chess Server on a Docker Container

-Also the chess server can run on a Docker container.
+Alternatively, the chess server can run on a Docker container.

 #### Functional Testing